Shazmataz/CheckHtaccess/README.md

 Licensed and released under [MIT](https://github.com/Shazmataz/CheckHtaccess/LICENSE).
 ## Contributions
 Please feel free to contribute as you wish providing you have read the [Code of Conduct](.github/CODE_OF_CONDUCT.md)!

+Please also use [Conventional Commits](https://www.conventionalcommits.org) to help keep the project tidy!
 ## Sponsorship
 If you have found this useful, please feel free to [Buy Me A Coffee](https://buymeacoffee.com/shazmataz) (I am a coffee Lover!), or alternatively donating via [PayPal](https://paypal.me/ShazHossain).
 However even a star is gratefully appreciated!